Farida-98-cse/CvBuilder/Readme.md

 The API documentation includes information on the available endpoints, request formats, response formats, and authentication requirements.
 It also provides example requests and responses for each endpoint.

+## Testing

+CV Builder includes a comprehensive test suite using pytest.
+To run the tests, follow these steps:

+1. Activate the virtual environment (if not already activated).
+2. Run pytest: `pytest`

+The test suite ensures that the application functions correctly and helps maintain code quality.